TheSudheer/terraform-cicd-integration/README.md

    ```sh
    ./gradlew publish
    ```
-This command will publish the artifact named `java-gradle-project-1.0-SNAPSHOT.jar` to the configured Nexus repository.
+This command publishes the artifact (`java-gradle-project-1.0-SNAPSHOT.jar`) to the configured Nexus repository.

 ### Note on Insecure Protocol

-The Nexus repository URL uses HTTP (`http://localhost:8081`), which is an insecure protocol.
-To allow this in your Gradle configuration:
+Since the Nexus repository URL uses HTTP (`http://localhost:8081`), which is insecure, add the following to your Gradle configuration:
 ```groovy
 allowInsecureProtocol = true
 ```